 Open to 10th, 11th, and 12th

-AP Research, the second course in the AP Capstone experience, allows students to deeply explore one academic topic, problem, issue or idea of individual interest.
-Students design, plan and implement a six-month long investigation to address a research question.
-Through this inquiry, they further develop the skills they acquired in AP Seminar by learning research methodology, employing ethical research practices, and accessing, analyzing and synthesizing information.
-They reflect on their skill development, document that process, and curate the artifacts of their scholarly work through a reflection portfolio.
+In Capstone Research, the second course in the AP Capstone sequence, students deeply explore one academic topic, problem, issue or idea of individual interest.
+They design, plan and implement a six-month long investigation to address a research question.
+Through this inquiry, they further develop the skills they acquired in Capstone Seminar by learning research methodologies, employing ethical research practices, and accessing, analyzing and synthesizing information.
+They reflect on their skill development, document that process, and curate the artifacts of their work through a reflection portfolio.
 They work on one project: a 5000-word academic paper.
-As in AP Seminar, there is also a multimedia presentation and an oral defense before a panel.
+As in Capstone Seminar, students share their work thought a multimedia presentation and an oral defense before a panel.
 The AP Research mentality is about developing and practicing reasoning processes that can help scholars make intentional, strategic decisions.